 Paoli was in power for a mere fourteen years.
-The Genoese, fed up with financing and conducting the war, sold Corsica to the French by a secret treaty in 1768.
+The Genoese, fed up with financing and conducting the war, ceded Corsica to the French by a secret treaty in 1768.
+They had incurred a huge debt to France for its military help against the rebellions but were unable to repay it under the terms of the treaty.
 The Corsicans made early gains against the French, whom they routed at the Battle of Borgo in 1768.
 But they were never able to take the main coastal towns, and the reinforced French forces defeated Paoli’s army at the battle of Ponte-Novu in 1769.
 Paoli fled and began a twenty-year exile in England.

 Despite his failures on the battlefield and the internal challenges to his authority, Paoli was a serious statesman with considerable achievements to his name.
 He presided over the drawing up of a constitution in 1755, which has been hailed as an early experiment in democracy.
 Among other things, it gave widows and unmarried women the right to vote; the first constitution to do so.

 Paoli made several attempts to enhance his own powers and could probably be described more accurately as an enlightened autocrat than a sponsor of egalitarian democracy.
 For the time, though, the Corsican constitution was a radical break with the past and predated the American Constitution by more than 30 years.